 "Minty, what is your favorite toy to paint?" asked Jiffy, Minty's best friend.

-"I like fire trucks best, "said Minty, as he dipped his point into the sleek, red paint.
+"I like fire trucks best," said Minty as he dipped his brush into the bright red paint.

 For the complete story with questions: click here for printable